vitiral/artifact/src/cmd/data/tutorial.md

 Note: every time `artifact tutorial ...` gets called it will delete the files it created.
 This is so that it can update the files to be interactive.
-If you are taking notes or creating other artifacts, you should do so in separate files than the ones created, or use revision control like git as you progress (recommended).
+If you are taking notes or creating other design docs, you should do so in separate files than the ones created, or use revision control like git as you progress (recommended).